shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

 date: 2026-03-16
 ---

-# My explanation to Pearson's coefficient, p-value and chi squared test

 Pearson was an extraordinary man, probably one of the most important figures in the history of statistics.
 His teacher was also a half cousin to Charles Darwin.

 ## Pearson's coefficient
 The Pearsons coefficient is also called the r-value of two data points.
 Let us define a pair of variables the Pearsons coefficient, the correlation between them is given by a formula.